quickapps/docs/en/developers/events.md

 =====================

-Plugins are allowed to define their own event listener classes, by default QuickAppsCMS's will automatically load all events listeners classes suffixed with `Hook.php` within plugin's "Event" directory.
+Plugins are allowed to define their own event listener classes, by default QuickAppsCMS's will automatically load all events listeners classes within plugin's "Event" directory.
 That is, if you want your "Blog" plugin's listener classes to be automatically loaded you must place these classes as follow:

     - Blog/